Student Code of Conduct and Community Standards

 3. Blocking or otherwise preventing the use of a fire exit, including hallways, windows, doors, and stairwells;

-4. Failing to immediately exit any College facility or building when a fire alarm has been activated, or hindering or impairing the orderly evacuation of any College building or facility; or
+4. Failing to immediately exit any University facility or building when a fire alarm has been activated, or hindering or impairing the orderly evacuation of any University building or facility; or

-5. Not complying with the directives of any college official or faculty member in connection with a fire, alarm or other safety or security measure.
+5. Not complying with the directives of any University official or faculty member in connection with a fire, alarm or other safety or security measure.

 11. Guests on Campus

-Students are responsible for the conduct of their guests and must ensure that guests comply with College regulations, including the standards in this Code.
+Students are responsible for the conduct of their guests and must ensure that guests comply with University regulations, including the standards in this Code.

-Guests visiting residents of college housing must comply with specific days and times established by the Office of Residence Life.
+Guests visiting residents of University housing must comply with specific days and times established by the Office of Residence Life.
 Guests are not permitted in the residence halls overnight.

 12. Misuse of Materials, Services or Property

-A student shall not misuse any material, service, or property belonging to the College or another party.
+A student shall not misuse any material, service, or property belonging to the University or another party.

 Specific violations of this standard include, but are not limited to: